Rest for Women with Cancer

 Cancer takes its toll physically, mentally, emotionally, spiritually, and financially.
 A weekend of rest in a peaceful, safe environment could be good medicine.

-Rest for Mothers with Children on the Autism Spectrum
+Rest for Women Raising Children on the Autism Spectrum

-We have offered this program for several years now, and have learned that raising a child on the spectrum is demanding and exhausting.
-We are pleased to be able to offer respite for these moms each spring, giving them the choice of staying for one or two nights.
+Over the years that we have offered this program, we have learned that raising a child on the spectrum is demanding and exhausting.
+We are pleased to be able to offer respite for these women each year.

 Applicants must complete an application form and a confidential health form.